ALCOHOL AND DRUG SERVICES

 Alcohol and Drug Abuse Resource Directory

 The Department of Substance Abuse, Addiction, and Opioid Dependency is a comprehensive department that facilitates multiple grants, programs and initiatives to combat the overdose epidemic.
-These include the Alcohol and Drug Comprehensive Grant, prevention programming, Ocean County Overdose Fatality Review Program, and the Ocean County Overdose Response Plan.
-Additionally, the County Municipal Alliance Program, which is at the forefront of substance use prevention and education efforts, functions out of this department.

 The County Alliance Steering Subcommittee (CASS) meets at 2:45 pm and The Local Advisory Committee on Alcoholism and Drug Abuse (LACADA) meets at 4:00 pm the 4th Tuesday of every month (except December).
 LACADA is comprised of a Commisioner appointed representative that assess substance abuse in Ocean County. *These meetings are open public meetings.
 Please check website for cancellations.